-Important Phone Numbers: Please utilize these phone numbers for travel-day updates, as well as providing this information to parents/contacts back home:
+Important Phone Numbers: Please utilize this phone number for travel-day updates, as well as providing this information to parents/contacts back home:

-Cory True, Director: (605) 454-2262 | Will Paese, Operations Manager: (605) 454-2835
+Will Paese, Executive Director: (605) 454-2835

 Emergency Medical Information: In case of medical emergencies or illness during your stay, we utilize the clinic and hospital at Gordon, Nebraska, which is 22 miles from our site.
 We are unable to utilize Pine Ridge Hospital, which is run by Indian Health Service, unless it is an extreme emergency.